ThinkParQ/beegfs-csi-driver/docs/usage.md

   associated with a single appropriate GID (as in the [project directory quota tracking](https://doc.beegfs.io/latest/advanced_topics/quota.html#project-directory-quota-tracking)) example in the BeeGFS documentation.
+  * See the driver documentation on [Quotas](quotas.md) for further guidance on how to use BeeGFS quotas with the CSI driver.
 * It is important to limit the ability of arbitrary BeeGFS file system users to access dynamically provisioned volumes and the volumes will be accessed by Pods running as a known user or group anyway (see the above note for